saasforge/open-source-saas-boilerpate/Readme.md

 - ADMIN_EMAIL = 'your admin email'
 - MAIL_DEFAULT_SENDER = 'the same as your email'

+> Note.
+At least 2 first variables MUST be set up (FLASK_APP and db_url) else the installation script wont' work.

 JWT_SECRET_KEY and SECRET_KEY are just strings that not easy to guess, for example, it may be 'My Co0LServ_ice'.

 > Tip.
 If you are puzzled how and why *.env* is used please read [this explanation on Stackoverflow](https://stackoverflow.com/questions/41546883/can-somebody-explain-the-use-of-python-dotenv-module)